cesarvr/Spring-Boot/README.md

 ## Sleuth/Zipkin Instrumentation

-This project also includes [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) which is a framework to implement distributed tracing in a transparent way to the user.
-Sleuth also support multiple adapters and one of which is the [Zipkin](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L69-L72) adapter which send the traces to a central server.
+A typical problem with highly distributed systems is that they can be a pain to debug when something goes wrong.
+To help with this, I included in this project [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) which implement distributed tracing capabilities in a transparent way to the user.

-To respond to the question of *who-is-call-who* in your cluster you will need of some tools to help you make your services
+In addition to Sleuth this project also includes Zipkin ([Sleuth Adapter]](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L69-L72)) which basically sends these traces to the [Zipkin server](https://zipkin.io/).
+In this server then, you can visualize the calling graph between your services and have a better idea of what’s happening at any given moment.

 #### Configuration